 From Cambodia – Several minivan companies run transfers between Siem Reap in Cambodia to Don Det and the other 4000 islands but after researching online, Asia Van Transfer (AVT) seem to be the most popular.

 The journey takes around 8 hours (but can take longer depending on how smoothly the border crossing goes) and can be booked on the 12go Asia website for £19/$25/just under 216,000 kip.
 Expect a basic minivan and a bumpy journey, yet helpful drivers.

 Where to go next?

-- Pakse and Wat Phu: A small, quiet city in southern Laos, situated on the Mekong River.
+North to Pakse and Wat Phu: It’s super easy to book a bus/boat combo ticket on the island for this, and it costs around 60,000 kip.
 There isn’t much to do in the city other than wander around, see a few temples, and enjoy some peace and quiet.
 The real draw of this place is that it’s a launching point for visiting Wat Phu, an often-passed-over UNESCO site that’s well worth the visit.

-- Phonsavan and The Plain of Jars: A wind-swept dusty town in Central Laos, Phonsavan is infamous for being a place which was devastated with bombs during the American-Vietnam War.
+Phonsavan and The Plain of Jars: A wind-swept dusty town in Central Laos, Phonsavan is infamous for being a place which was devastated by bombs during the American-Vietnam War.
 It’s also famous for the mysterious giant jars scattered across the countryside…

 Vientiane: If you’ve come from Cambodia, head north to Vientiane to explore Laos’ sleepy capital (yes everything is rather sleepy in Laos!), and the gateway to the northern mountains…

 Ubon Ratchathani, Thailand: There is an 8 hour minivan from Don Det run by Green Paradise Travel (costing around 204,000 kip on 12go Asia) or you can catch the bus to Pakse (60,000 kip) and then a coach over the border (90,000 kip), which is bookable in Pakse town.